 As covered above, the major transition occurs once you consider a sales lead qualified.
 At this point in the sales process is where the lead conversion occurs.Unqualified lead will be a lead and it is not converted.
 But, a lead is not simply converted to the next step (opportunity), you’ll also be creating other key objects inside of the Apptivo system using that lead’s contact information.
-In addition to the apps which represent the potential business deals (leads & opportunities), you’ll also create apps which store the contact & business information about those deals (contacts & customers).
+In addition to the apps which represent the potential business deals (leads & opportunities), you’ll also create apps that store the contact & business information about those deals contacts and customers.

 At this conversion point some key features become available to help manage your activities.
 One of the biggest differences between the lead & opportunity phases is the importance of forecasting.
 You’ll find many excellent tools available at your disposal in the opportunities app, such as viewing your sales pipeline process, sales lead qualification sales pipeline by month, or a simple generation of estimates for your customers.